pehadavid/AspNetCore.ClassicBundles/README.md

 - The first one is mandatory : AspNetCore.ClassicBundles
 - The second one is optional : AspNetCore.ClassicBundle.TagHelpers.
 It will allow you to use some tag helpers instead of @Scripts.Render and @Styles.Render.

-Note : latest version support ASP.NET core 3.1 only.
+Note : latest version support ASP.NET core 3.1 and later.

 Configure your BundleCollection on your Startup.cs